lorinkoz/probot-ladybug/README.md

 ### Final word of advice from Ladybug

-The scheduled tasks are run every 5 minutes.
-Make sure you actions change the status of your issues in a way that the same action won't kick in again in 5 minutes, otherwise, you will create an infinite loop.
+The scheduled tasks are run every 15 minutes.
+Make sure you actions change the status of your issues in a way that the same task won't kick in again in 15 minutes, otherwise, you will create an infinite loop.

 That's all!
 Enjoy!